Intybyte/CannonsRPG/README.md

 Mana skill is
 - Storm Blast >>> Summons a lightning that deal {value} damage in a 5x5 area of cannon hit, activated by shift left-clicking on gunpowder

+The xp sources are:
+- Aiming (with a configurable cooldown)
+- Gunpowder Loading (with a configurable cooldown)
+- Firing (with a configurable cooldown)
+- Cannon damage (multiplicator for direct and explosion damage)

+All settings like xp and abilities can be edited inside the CannonsRPG folder